defra-design/prn-design-history/app/posts/2023-06-20-waste-data.md

 ## Research plan

-The initial design for 'Record your waste' will be thought its first round of user research in sprint 5.
+The initial design for 'Record your waste' will be through its first round of user research in sprint 5.